Frequently Asked Questions

-On every bus there will be four adult counselors, a tour educator, bus driver and security guard who is a medic.
+- On every bus there will be at least two adult counselors, a tour educator, a bus driver and a security guard who is a medic.
 A mental health professional travels with the group.
 Debbie Coltin, Lappin Foundation’s executive director, also travels with the group.
 Counselors have experience with teens and Israel travel.

 How do you get to Israel from Boston?

-Our plan is to take charter buses from the North Shore to Newark Airport and then fly non-stop to Tel Aviv.
+- Our plan is to take charter buses from the North Shore to Newark Airport or JFK and then fly non-stop to Tel Aviv.

 What are the hotels like that Y2I uses in Israel?

-Y2I uses nice hotels in Israel.
-We reserved the following accommodations and are awaiting confirmation:
+- Y2I stays in nice hotels in Israel.
+We reserved the following accommodations: